Junyu25/Automated-TFs-KO/README.md

-This is a github repo for manuscript:
+This is a GitHub repository for the manuscript：

 **"Biofoundry-enabled Investigation of the Combinatorial Effects of Transcription Factors on Free Fatty Acid Synthesis in Saccharomyces cerevisiae"**